This post contains affiliate links. Thanks for your support to keep this blog chugging along!

 I love these random holidays though.
 Why shouldn’t we celebrate Siblings Day, Best Friends Day, National Juggling Day or Something on a Stick Day?
 Life is short, a little terrifying at times, and filled with reasons to be sad or angry or confused.
 They are important reasons too, and we should talk about them.
 But we should also take every last chance to celebrate that we can.

-So in honor of Corn Fritters Day, and Ice Cream Day, and my own birthday (shameless plug for birthday love), here’s a comprehensive list of wackadoo holidays that you can celebrate any way you’d like.
+So in addition to Corn Fritters Day (July 16) and Learn Your Name in Morse Code Day (Jan 11), and Wear Pajamas to Work Day (April 16), here’s a comprehensive list of wackadoo holidays that you can celebrate any way you’d like.
 Hashtag, tweet, post, send cards, get a piñata – whatever.
 But by all means, like my grandmother says – “Live it up!”

 (Actually you really should get a piñata if you haven’t done that in a while.
 I had one for my 22nd birthday and a decade later it remains one of my top 25 life memories.
-This one would work well for September 19th, leaving plenty of time for shipping.
+This one would work well for September 19th.
 You’re welcome.)

 With confetti, ice cream cake, and lots of love,